junobuild/docs/docs/comparison/vs-heroku.md

 - Modern apps, dashboards, APIs, documentation sites
 - Teams who want Heroku-style simplicity without servers
 - Builders who value ownership and platform independence
-- Projects that don’t require persistent processes
+- Projects that don't require persistent processes

 **Heroku still fits when:**

 - You need a long-running application server
-- You’re operating a legacy stack
+- You're operating a legacy stack
 - Your app has background jobs attached to the runtime

 ---